assafyaron/K-means-Cluster/README.md

-Implementation of K Means Algorithm in Python and C.
+Implementation of K Means Algorithm in Python and C. Initial centroids will be the first k vectors in txt file.

 Input: k, iter, input.txt